ShadmanRohan/BenCoref/README.md

 Codes related to the dataset and its associated paper

-To regenerate the graphs and figures in the paper, copy the jsonl and json files from PreCo and BenCoref datasets into the same folder and run generate.py.
-Make sure the Nirmala-UI.ff font is intrigated into matplotlib.
+To regenerate the graphs and figures in the paper, run generate.py and pass locations to the jsonl and json files from PreCo and BenCoref datasets.
+>Make sure the Nirmala-UI.ff font is intrigated into matplotlib.

 ```
-!python generate.py BenCoref/Data PreCo_1.0
+!python generate.py path/To/BenCoref path/To/PreCo1.0
 ```